fantasyhong/Barhems/README.md

 <strike>
 <strong style="font-size:15px">Known Issue(s)</strong><br />
 <ul>
-<li>The dropdown menu is not supported by Wordpress by default, so any previous dropdown menu is removed</li>
+<li>The drop-down menu is not supported by Wordpress by default, so any previous drop-down menu is removed</li>
 <li>The hard-coded language switcher remained on the nav bar</li>
 </ul>
 </strike>